dvarounis/perfservmon/README.md

 ##Usage

 #### Define Collector Service
-First add the following service definition at the WAS Server or the DMgr Server(for ND Architecture) Nagios Config file:
+Before defining a service using check_perfserv_show it is required to add the following service definition at the WAS Server or the DMgr Server(for ND Architecture) Nagios Config file:

 ```
 define service{